raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 };
 {% endhighlight %}

 Now we'll refactor it to use iterators instead of linked lists.
-We'll add an `.iterator()` method to linked lists as well:
+We'll add an `.iterator()` method to linked lists, and we'll rewrite our loop detector function to take an "iterable" instead of a list:

 {% highlight javascript %}
 LinkedList.prototype.iterator = function() {